 For domestic use on home local area networks, the complexity is much less and colour coding of wires is not normally an issue.
-Here the colour choice may be required to make it stand out less - grey may be a good choice, although there are many more colours.
+Here the colour choice may be required to make it stand out less - grey may be a good choice as it is quite neutral, although there are many more colours to brighten things up.

 There are many different suppliers of Ethernet cables.
 Some may be specialist suppliers and others like Amazon stock a huge number of other items as well.

 For commercial installations, there is normally a requirement to go to a supplier with whom there is an account so that items can be bought and the number of different suppliers a company has is minimised.However for many applications it is possible to go to a variety of different suppliers.
 Amazon is easy and delivery is normally very swift.
 If quality is an issue, then a reputable make can be chosen from the enormous list of available items.